xaviruvpadhiyar98/Live-Weather-Displaying-Application-using-APIs-and-Excel/README.md

 The reason for making the cities file separated is due to file reading and writing operations

+To add new city
+1. Open Live-Weather.xlsx
+2. Add City name, Add Unit Value(K/C/F), and Add Update value (0 for no updation, 1 for updating values).
+Note: ALl of the values mention above are required
+3. Run the main.py

 There is main.py file while loads the Live-Weather.xlsx and checks for all Rows and then updates all necessary rows